vmstan/unifi-config/stubby/README.md

 ## Pihole Configuration

-Finally, configure Pi-hole to use your recursive DNS server by specifying `127.0.0.1#5353` as the Custom DNS (IPv4).
+Finally, configure Pi-hole to use your recursive DNS server by specifying `127.0.0.1#5353` as the Custom DNS (IPv4) and/or `0::1#5353` as the Custom DNS (IPv6) resolver.

 Don't forget to disable any of the built in DNS resolver options.

-## Alternate Configuration

-If you'd like to spray multiple upstream providers with requests, uncomment their `address_data` and `tls_auth_name` lines in the `stubby.yml` file, and then set `round_robin_upstreams: 1` -- this will send each new DNS request to a different IP in your list.

 ## Monitoring Traffic